Fashion and Editorial Branding (Honours Programme)

 We choose to go back to basics, the physical magazine, as it is the perfect tool for learning to work/think/act as an editor.
 A paper magazine needs an added value for consumers to spend money on it.
 It has to be produced with care: once at the printer there is no turning back.

 In this minor you create a new issue of Garment magazine, have it printed and develop a strategy for launch.
 We dare you to create a whole new sort of fashion magazine, as the world is not waiting for another me-too-product.
 At AMFI we believe in learning by doing: you will brainstorm, style, write, design, translate online, print and launch.
 The program is split in two parts.
 During the first you will produce a trial issue for a fashion magazine.
-In the second you will work cooperatively to get the magazine
+In the second you will work cooperatively to get the magazine 'out there'!

 The learning objectives of this minor are: